Semiramide Met Monument Alberto Zedda

 Cultural

-Semiramis' legacy has been constructed over centuries, with various interpretations of her reign, often linking her to themes of forbidden love, betrayal, and fate—central motifs in many classical myths.
-In the opera, Rossini introduces Semiramide’s complex emotional landscape, which mirrors these mythological undercurrents.
-The opera delves into the consequences of familial sins and the inescapable prophecies, akin to the fateful narratives of Oedipus and Phaedra, where characters’ lives are governed by forces beyond their control.
+In the opera, Rossini introduces Semiramide's complex emotional landscape through sophisticated musical characterisation, reflecting these mythological undercurrents.
+The work delves into the consequences of family transgressions and inescapable prophecies, central motifs in classical mythology where characters' lives are governed by forces beyond their control.